fsspec/filesystem_spec/docs/source/index.rst

 ``fsspec`` filesystems are also supported by:

 #. `pyarrow`_, the in-memory data layout engine
+#. `petl`_, a general purpose package for extracting, transforming and loading tables of data.

 ... plus many more that we don't know about.